 Can I still receive calls from Spain with the eSIM?

 Yes.
 The eSIM adds a data-only profile, so your Spanish line remains active for calls and SMS while you browse with the travel plan.
-To avoid roaming charges for voice, keep your Spanish number's mobile data off and use the eSIM only for internet.
+To avoid roaming charges for voice calls, keep your Spanish number's mobile data turned off and use the eSIM only for internet.

 When should I activate the eSIM, before or upon arrival?

-Ideally, install it at home with Wi-Fi and activate the data when you land in Cape Verde.
-Installation takes 1 minute, and reserving activation for your destination avoids using up your allowance too early.
+Ideally, install it at home with Wi-Fi and activate the data upon landing in Cape Verde.
+Installation takes 1 minute, and reserving activation for your destination prevents you from using up your data plan prematurely.
 Many plans start counting days when they connect to the local network for the first time.

 What happens if I run out of data halfway through my trip?

-You can top up or buy a new plan from your phone without going back to a store, as long as you have a Wi-Fi connection for a moment to manage it.
-That's why it's good to calculate your GB well before leaving; 5 GB is usually enough for a week on the beach with maps, chat, and social media.
+You can top up or buy a new plan from your phone without going to a store, as long as you have a Wi-Fi connection for a moment to manage it.
+That's why it's advisable to calculate your GB well before leaving; 5 GB is usually enough for a week at the beach with maps, chat, and social media.

-Most iPhones from XS, recent Google Pixels, and mid-to-high-end Samsung, Xiaomi, and other brands support eSIM.
-Look in your settings for the option to add a data plan or eSIM; if it appears, you are compatible.
+Most iPhones from the XS onwards, recent Google Pixel phones, and mid-to-high-end Samsung, Xiaomi, and other brands support eSIM.
+Look for the option to add a data plan or eSIM in your settings; if it appears, you are compatible.
 Also, confirm that your phone is unlocked by the operator.

 Conclusion

 Cape Verde is outside the EU, so roaming is expensive and unpredictable.
-An eSIM gives you cheap data in Sal, Boa Vista, and Santiago, keeps your Spanish number, and installs in 1 minute.
+An eSIM gives you affordable data in Sal, Boa Vista, and Santiago, keeps your Spanish number, and installs in 1 minute.
 All you have to do is choose the GB according to your usage and activate it upon landing.
-Book your eSIM for Cape Verde now and arrive in the islands connected from the very first minute.
+Book your Cape Verde eSIM now and arrive on the islands connected from the very first minute.